nebari-dev/nebari/.github/ISSUE_TEMPLATE/documentation---.md

 ---
 name: "Documentation \U0001F516"
-about: Isses and feedback related to the docs.
+about: Issues and feedback related to the docs.
-title: "[documentation]"
+title: "[DOC] - <title>"
-labels: documentation
+labels: ["type: documentation"]
-assignees: ''

 ---